Special Needs Trust FAQ

 What is a special needs trust?

-Special needs trusts, also called 'supplemental needs trusts' are legal entities that allow a person to set aside money to provide for a loved one with a disability.
+Special needs trusts, also called “supplemental needs trusts,” are legal entities that allow a person to set aside money to provide for a loved one with a disability.
 Many disabled individuals are unable to work and rely on income-based public welfare to survive.
-In order to avoid having a disabled individual become disqualified for those benefits and, consequently, quickly exhausting their cash resources until they are eligible again.
+These trusts are necessary in order to avoid having a disabled individual become disqualified for those benefits and, consequently, quickly exhausting their cash resources until they are eligible again.

 Does the government get to take the money I put into a special needs trust?